Cat is a writer, filmmaker, actor and all-round media bod.

 She was Project Manager of The Listening Project with BBC Radio 4, which won a Sony Radio Academy Bronze Award for Best Speech Programme, and Production Manager of the prestigious BBC Food & Farming Awards.

 She is also a former stand-up comedian and international cabaret artiste, following in her grandmother’s vaudeville footsteps.
 Her giant Rubik’s cube and feather fans are now enjoying a well-earned retirement.
-She still eats fire from time to time.

 Praise for Connie: